juhasev/sample-ninja-help/edit-project-reminder-settings.md

 > Reminder should only be used if you are likely to run out of sample in a segment you are trying to reach.
 Otherwise, Sample Ninja will automatically find more qualified panelists without having to send reminders.

-> Using reminders when not needed may lead to a higher unsubscription rate!
+> Using reminders excessively may lead to a higher unsubscription rate.
+Use them only when needed.